adonisjs/v6-docs/content/docs/reference/helpers.md

 ```

 ## cuid
-Create a secure, collision-resistant id optimized for horizontal scaling and performance.
+Create a secure, collision-resistant ID optimized for horizontal scaling and performance.
 This method uses the [@paralleldrive/cuid2](https://github.com/paralleldrive/cuid2) package under the hood.

 ```ts
 import { cuid } from '@adonisjs/core/helpers'